 - Your ribs will want to pop out, but keep them compressed.
-This is important anytime you’re lifting weight over your head.
+This is important anytime you’re pressing weight over your head.

-- This is a superset exercise (2 separate exercises, combined).
+- This is a superset exercise (two separate exercises combined).

 - After you do an overhead press rep, you move right into a modified “pec dec” by bringing your elbows together in front of your chest.